shs416/Cogs-121/milestone5.md

 ### Description

 Having a newborn baby in the house is often overwhelming for the parents.
-Besides making sure everything is fine at home for the baby, parents also need to take the baby to the doctor for vaccinations.
-With the crazy schedule, it's easy for parents to lose track.
+Besides making sure everything is fine at home for the baby, parents also need to take the baby to doctors for various different vaccinations.
+It's easy for parents to lose track of the vaccination schedule or miss getting enough doeses consider the large amount of vaccinations baby needs to get and the already crazy schedule with having a baby.
-With Vacc Tracc, parents can easily track the kid's vaccine record as well as keep up with the newest infomation.
+With Vacc Tracc, parents can now easily track the which vaccines are completed and which are not.
+Parents can also use Vacc Tracc to follow up with the newest infomation regard vaccine around the world to keep the baby safe.

 ### Data Visualization

-For the data visualization, we implmented a timeline that retrive data from the database and shows the users the time length of each vaccine as most vaccines require muliple doeses.
+For the data visualization, we implmented a timeline that retrive data from the database and shows the users the time length of the start and end age of each vaccine as well as the number of doeses needed so the users can get a clear overview of the vaccine schedule.

 ![Milestone5 - Data Visualization](images/milestone-5/data-vis.png)